ARUNA-Capstone/.github/profile/README.md

 |A204BSY2888|Richard Leonardo|Mobile Development|Universitas Esa Unggul|https://www.linkedin.com/in/richard-leonardo-2bb446293/|
 |C128BSY3290|Shoffan Darul Mufti|Cloud Computing|Politeknik Negeri Jakarta|https://www.linkedin.com/in/shoffanda/|
 |C102BSY3325|Jonathan Christian|Cloud Computing|Institut Bisnis dan Informatika Kwik Kian Gie|https://www.linkedin.com/in/jonathan-christian-7b2009272/|

-## Our Features

-- RunaPedia: Aruna profides the information of all the rumah adat in Indonesia you can scroll through the app to find the rumah adat information you want to know.
-- RunaScan: Upload your pictures of rumah adat to find the information about it.